fudge01010/ESP32Cam-TimeLapse-NTP-FTP-Upload/README.md

 - Uses NTP to get local time, and saves filenames with a sane date+time pattern.
 - Uploads files (via FTP) to provided server
 - Adjusted camera config settings to use "most recent" image from framebuffer
-- Added support for Flash (internal or external).
+- Added support for LED Flash (internal; can change pin from 4 for an external).

 Lapse is started automatically after board is powered up.